NSRI-DAL-2025-Project/restful-forensics/README.md

 This tab converts VCF files to FASTA and requires a reference file genome.
 The output can be used for multiple sequence alignment.
-**Known Issues**: Uses BCFtools which is not compatible with Windows.
+**Known Issue/s**: Uses BCFtools which is not compatible with Windows.

 **_D.
 Convert to SNIPPER-analysis ready file_**